Information for Parents

 Read about what science students have said about exchange.

 Sydney University has a comprehensive careers service that offers confidential careers counseling, job skills seminars and employer interview programs.
-The Faculty of Science also runs the Jumpstart Your Career! program in April and September each year.
+The Faculty of Science also runs the Jumpstart Your Career! program each year.

 Sydney Talent connects outstanding pre-graduates and graduates with leading employers for part-time and full-time work opportunities.